Appearance

 This activation event is emitted and interested extensions will be activated whenever a view of the specified id is expanded in the VS Code sidebar.
 Built-in views do not emit an activation event.

-The activation event below will fire whenever a view with the nodeDependencies
+The activation event below will fire whenever a view with the nodeDependencies id is visible:

 ...